 — #AusOpen (@AustralianOpen) February 22, 2021

-The odds for the first Grand Slam of the year in 2021 are now available.
-The 2021 Australian Open Odds are subject to change and as the markets adjust, we will be sure to update this page accordingly.
-The odds were last updated on January 18, 2021:
+The odds for the first Grand Slam of the year in 2022 aren't available.
+The 2022 Australian Open Odds are subject to change and as the markets adjust, we will be sure to update this page accordingly.
+The odds were last updated on March 18, 2021:

 Originally a grass-court tournament, the tournament organizers switched to a hard court called Rebound Ace in 1988 - which isn’t a huge change in speed in the end, but customizes the ball bounce with more cushioning.
 For the 2019-2020 Australian Open, they switched to a brand of the hardcourt called GreenSet, which is layers of acrylic resin and silica over an asphalt base.

 If you plan to bet on the Australian Open, you will need to prepare by knowing the courts, reviewing online sportsbooks for the best Australian Open odds, knowing your options for Australian Open betting, reviewing tennis content and Australian Open predictions, and researching top contenders.